 To apply for an undergraduate course you must submit an application form through UCAS.
 You will need to make a note of the UCAS course code, listed in the key facts on our course pages, as well as our institution code, L23.

-All applications received by 15 January 2020 will receive equal consideration.
-International applications received after this date up to 30 June 2020 will be considered for the following courses, subject to places remaining available:
+All applications received by 15 January 2021 will receive equal consideration.
+Applications received between 16 January and 30 June will be considered at our discretion and subject to places remaining available.